Ytosko/Mentorism/README.md

    - [ ]  Operations

-    - Save Chat : By clicking save exchanged messages the user is allowed to save the messages to the SQL server very easily
+    - Save Chat : By clicking save exchanged messages the user is allowed to save the messages to the **Firebase** very easily
     - Save as : This option allow user to save the exchanged messages locally on the device as a text file
    - Exit : This option provide host to destroy the server and kick everyone out of the server and also every connected client to leave the chat room.